About the QRC-PVD

 Our History

-Established in 2010, the QRC-PVD evolved from the JCU Vascular Biology Unit (VBU), headed by Professor Jon Golledge.
-The VBU was developed de novo when Jon moved to Townsville in February 2002 to take up the combined post of Vascular Specialist at The Townsville Hospital and Associate Professor at JCU.
-Thanks to an initial three years of funding from the University, two postdoctoral scientists (Dr Mirko Karan and Dr Moira Mccann) and a PhD student (Mr Corey Moran) rapidly joined the unit, one of whom (Dr Corey Moran) remains an important member of the QRC-PVD today.
+QRCPVD evolved from the original JCU Vascular Biology Unit (VBU), headed by Professor Jonathan Golledge.
+Due to an initial three years of funding from the James Cook University, the VBU was developed de novo when Professor Golledge moved to Townsville in February 2002 to take up the combined post of Vascular Specialist at the Townsville Hospital and Associate Professor at JCU.
+Joined by two postdoctoral scientists (Dr Mirko Karan and Dr Moira Mccann) and a PhD student (Mr Corey Moran) the unit established a reputation for high level vascular research.
+In 2010, the new Queensland Research Centre of Peripheral Vascular Disease was established from Queensland Health Fellowship funding awarded to Professor Golledge, expanding on the research and reputation of the VBU.
+Founding member Alexandra Golledge, helped contribute to shaping QRCPVD and the direction of the centre, leaving a lasting impact that continues today.

 Subsequently, the VBU expanded due to success in external funding to include a large number of other postdoctoral scientists and students.
 In the early years much of the focus of the vascular research was in laboratory based work using in vitro studies and also other pre-clinical models to better understand human vascular disease.
 This work continues today at the QRC-PVD; however there has been an expansion of standalone clinical studies based on testing some of the therapy targets identified from the pre-clinical studies.
 These clinical studies include a number of randomised controlled trials.